 The explanatory power of the model is measured by the corrected R-square index which is 0.263.
 This means that the variables included in the model explain 26.3% of the number of emerging technologies used.
+This level of explanatory power suggests a moderate degree of influence from the identified variables on technology adoption.

-EMERGING TECH USE SUM
+Emerging tech use sum

 R-square 0.265

 R-square adjusted 0.263

 Durbin-Watson test 1.962

-Table 66.
+Table 67.
 Influencing factors on emerging technologies - explanatory power

 Based on the Model summary table, the value of the Durbin-Watson test is d = 1.962.
-Therefore, at 5% significance level for 6 explanatory variables dU = 1.926 < 1.962 the null hypothesis should be accepted, the error terms are not considered autocorrelated.
+Therefore, at 5% significance level for 6 explanatory variables dU = 1.926 < 1.962 the null hypothesis should be accepted, the error terms are not considered autocorrelated, lending credibility to the model's findings.